 The contrasting varietal responses in haulm weight per plot at harvest in both years could be due to the genotypic differences in vegetative growth vigour, canopy architecture, and photosynthetic capacity among the varieties.
 This is consistent with earlier reports by Essilfie (2020) who reported that the significant effect of Adepa and Yenyawoso groundnut varieties in haulm weight could be attributed to genetic variations and how respond to spacing, rainfall and temperature conditions during the growing.
-The non-significant difference between the planting date could be that the treatments effects were similar.
 The greatest haulm weight at harvest produced by high plant density in both years can be attributed to increased plant population per unit area leading to greater cumulative leaf area index and total biomass production.
 Similar findings were reported by Varshitha et al. (2022), who observed that narrower plant spacing promoted higher biomass accumulation due to more efficient utilization of available resources per unit area.
-The higher haulm weight per plot in 2023 than in 2022 cropping season could be attributed to the more favourable climatic conditions such as higher rainfall, humidity and optimal temperatures, which enhance photosynthetic activity and assimilate production and translocation to both vegetative and reproductive parts.
+The higher haulm weight per plot in 2023 than in 2022 cropping season could be attributed to the more favorable climatic conditions such as higher rainfall, humidity and optimal temperatures, which enhance photosynthetic activity and assimilate production and translocation to both vegetative and reproductive parts.
 Elahi et al. (2022) reported that seasonal variations in rainfall alter soil water availability, which in turn influences plant growth and yield.
 The interaction effects did not significantly influence haulm weight at harvest in both 2022 and 2023.

 The variety, planting date, plant density and interaction effects for 100-seed weight was found to be non-significant in both years.
 This is in line with Jaiswal et al. (2018) and Yousif and Hussain (2019).
 However, this finding disagrees with Asante et al. (2020) who in their study reported significant differences between groundnut varieties in 100-seed weight.
 Generally, the 2023 cropping season trial outperformed the 2022 cropping season trial in terms of 100-seed weight, which probably might be due to well distributed rainfall pattern, appropriate temperature, suitable soil-water relationships, and efficient assimilate partitioning in to grain during the major cropping season of 2023.